What kinds of problems might you work on?

 - How can an airline use smarter scheduling to reduce costs of aircraft parking and engine maintenance?
+Or smarter pricing to maximize profit?

 - How can one design a detailed plan for a clinical trial?
 Building such a plan requires advanced statistical skills and sophisticated knowledge of the design of experiments.